ptdewey/ptdewey.github.io/content/about.md

 Welcome to my personal website!
 My name is Patrick Dewey, and I am graduate student at Virginia Tech.
 I am currently in the computer science Masters of Engineering program, with focus areas in machine learning and high performance computing.

-My undergrad major was in Computational Modeling and Data Analytics with minors in Computer Science, Statistics, and Mathematics.
+My undergraduate major was in Computational Modeling and Data Analytics with minors in Computer Science, Statistics, and Mathematics.

 I am currently located in Blacksburg, Virginia